Attention Mechanism based Cognition-level Scene Understanding: Experimental Results

-We also perform ablation studies to evaluate the performance of the proposed multimodal fusion layer and the commonsense encoder layer.
-As in Table~\ref{tab:ab} showing, when we take out the multimodal fusion layer, the prediction result decreases to 40.2\% in $QA \rightarrow R$ task and 38.2 in $Q \rightarrow AR$ task.
-The large margin decrease indicates that the proposed multimodal fusion layer can help the model improve the capability of capturing visual-textual information.
-In addition, we also conduct ablation study to prove the effectiveness of the proposed commonsense module.
-If the proposed encoder layer is replaced by a dictionary-based encoder, the performance will decrease 9.7\% in $QA \rightarrow R$ task and 5.1\% in $Q \rightarrow AR$.
-Compared to the dictionary-based method, the proposed encoder layer captures information from surrounding words in parallel, which results in less information loss, as it doesn't have a long dependency in long sequential prediction tasks.
+For thoroughness, we also performed ablation studies to examine the performance of the proposed multimodal fusion layer and the commonsense encoder layer.
+First, we assessed the impact of the multimodal fusion layer.
+As~demonstrated in Table~\ref{tab:ab}, removing the multimodal fusion layer leads to a significant drop in results.
+This significant decrease in performance indicates that the proposed multimodal fusion layer helps the model improve its capability of capturing visual--textual~information.

+Next, we conducted an ablation study to prove the effectiveness of the proposed commonsense module.
+On~replacing our encoder layer with a dictionary-based encoder, the~performance decreases by 13.26\% for the $QA \rightarrow R$ task and by 6.87\% for the $Q \rightarrow AR$ task (see Table~\ref{tab:ab}).
+In contrast to the dictionary-based method, the~encoder layer proposed in this work captures information from surrounding words in parallel.
+This results in less information loss, as~it does not have a long dependency in long sequential prediction~tasks.

-\section{Case Study}
+\section{Case~Study}

-In this section, the case study is conducted to compare the performance of the proposed method and analyze the superiority of the model.
-Figure~\ref{q4} shows prediction results from previous work and the newly proposed work.
-The results from the previous work are marked in red, while the results from the newly proposed model are marked in green.
-The model predicts two questions for the given image.
-Both of the two questions regards human activity prediction.
+In this section, we present a case study to compare the performance of the proposed method and analyze its superiority.
+Figure~\ref{q4} shows prediction results from previous and newly proposed work.
+The~results of the earlier works are marked in red, while the results from the newly proposed model are in green.
+The~model predicts two questions for the given image.
+Both of the two questions regard human activity~prediction.

-Analyze the results displayed in Figure~\ref{q4}, we can come to the result that the newly proposed model works better than the previous work CAN~\cite{tang2021interpretable}, due to that CAN~\cite{tang2021interpretable} predicts the wrong answer but the correct rationale in Question 2 for the given image.
-However, compared with the result, our newly propose PAVCR correctly predicts all of the choices both in answer and rationale, which proved the superior ability of our newly proposed model.
-A crucial factor is that the proposed multimodal feature fusion layer with visual branch and textual branch is more powerful in learning visual-textual fusion information due to it considers not only the multimodal fusion but also pay attention to the sequential order, which is an important factor in semantic meaning.
+On analyzing the results in Figure~\ref{q4}, we can conclude that the model proposed in this research performs better than previous work CAN~\cite{tang2021interpretable}, since CAN predicts the wrong answer but correct rationale in Question 2 (see Question 2, Figure~\ref{q4}).
+In~contrast, our method, PAVCR, can accurately predict each question's correct answer and rationale, demonstrating our model's superior performance.
+The~multimodal feature fusion layer is crucial to PAVCR's remarkable performance.
+With~its visual and textual branches, this layer is more powerful in learning visual--textual fusion information, since it considers multimodal fusion while also paying attention to the sequential order, which is a critical factor in semantic~meaning.